 Other moments within these compositions channel a variety of influences and inflections both, with some passages briefly bringing to mind the nu-metal of an act like Kittie (“Fatal Life“).
 In others, we find a fatalistic take on the blues (“What Little Is Left“), along with bruising nuances of everything from Cathedral and Bloody Hammers, to Type O Negative and Acid King.

-Still yet, there are unequaled moments that highlight this album’s unique, stand alone numbers where INTERITUM draw it all together with striking results.
+Still yet, there are unequaled moments that highlight this album’s unique, stand-alone numbers where INTERITUM draws it all together with striking results.
 For instance, “Fractured Mind-Set” is an unleashed free-for-all of mid-tempo heavy metal.
 Possessing quickened paces, tightly wound rhythms, and swinging drum work, these are more than enough to leave anyone reeling in its wake.

 But it is not alone in that aspect, for it is the first track in a trilogy of stellar selections making for some of the finest moments here.
 “Poisoned Tears“, the next-to-last track may be the song with the most to offer, but in a slightly minimalist manner.
 Oozing to you on tone-rich tentacles comprised of riffs, the earth beneath it rent asunder by this slower slab of stonework.

-With all things said and done, INTERITUM deserve more than a mere passing grade for their first long-player.
-The album is genre relative to such acts as Windhand or Witch Mountain, yet with copious amounts of a more metal based centering.
+With all things said and done, INTERITUM deserves more than a mere passing grade for their first long-player.
+The album is genre relative to such acts as Windhand or Witch Mountain, yet with copious amounts of a more metal-based centering.
 It makes for one highly damned enjoyable listening experience to be sure.
 For you to be sure of that yourself, stream ‘Forever.
 Silent.
 Broken.‘ in this review or charge on over to the INTERITUM Bandcamp page [HERE].